 Dear [Scheduler Name],

 I’m following up on a recent meeting request made on [date you sent in the original email].
-Please let me know if your boss or an appropriate staffer will be available to meet with our group.
+Please let me know if your boss or an appropriate staffer will be available to meet with our group.s

 Thank you so much for your time.